What is a Urinary Catheter Used For?

 And, finally, condom or external catheters are meant for men who experience urinary incontinence.

 Should you feel that you need a urinary catheter, talk to your doctors.
-Those who dislike visits to the clinics or hospitals, you can consult our Homage doctors via a teleconsultation or in-person, all in the comfort and privacy of your home.
+Those who dislike visits to the clinics or hospitals can doctors via a teleconsultation or in-person, all in the comfort and privacy of your home.

 How Long Does a Person Need a Urinary Catheter?